freifunk/vis.api.freifunk.net/README.md

 Currently being worked on as a Google Summer of Code project.

 Todo:
-- [ ] Triage old issues
+- [X] Triage old issues
 - [X] Set up ~~MariaDB~~ MongoDB
-- [ ] Start writing the JSON to SQL processor
+- [ ] Start writing a MongoDB script to add JSON objects in a time series <-- you are here